April Update

 For context, I use a desktop computer for gaming that is situated in my living room.
 This is a gaming computer I bought secondhand, something like 12 or 13 years ago.
 Back then, it was not even new: the components are from 2011.
 That said, this gaming computer has helped me throughout the years, has been a great experience, and I’m still able to run quite a few recent games from the last couple of years (thanks to a GPU upgrade 6 years ago).
 So, by the standards of my own use of video games, it was very much sufficient.

 Until the VR story started, of course.
 Driving two small screens each at 4k pixels is quite an endeavor for a 15 years old computer.
-Even though I feel comfortable with big pixels and slow frame rates, I do have to admit that making progress in a rythm game with fast music does actually benefit from a higher frame rate and a higher resolution.
+Even though I feel comfortable with big pixels and slow frame rates, I do have to admit that making progress in a rhythm game with fast music does actually benefit from a higher frame rate and a higher resolution.

 So the next chapter in this nerdy story was to decide what to do if I wanted to upgrade the hardware.
 In particular, I was not keen to create space in my home for an upgrade to Windows 11.
 Throughout the last two years, I have been horrified by all the misery that Windows 11 users go through every day; I was already convinced many times over that that software would never pass the threshold to my home.